jrroosevelt/VS2PCG/CardClarifications.md

 This Plot Twist lets a character pay any power symbol.
 You can generate a power symbol in the usual ways -- by turning a Location that makes a power symbol face down, or by discarding a Location that makes a power symbol.

 ^(Source: Rule insert)

+# Samson Buchanan
+^CardNumber: ^COL-012

+*Set: Children of Lilith*

+If Samson stuns an Evil defending supporting character in ranged combat, if that gives the defender fatal damage, it will get KO'd normally, and then **Improved Exorcist Gun** will remove it from the game.

+^(Source: Rule insert)

 # Sandman